-A 1.2 m wide sidewalk provides access to the units facing south, while the other units can be accessed from the walkway adjoining the paved parking.
+A 1.2 m wide sidewalk provides access from the City sidewalk to the property and the units can be accessed from the 7.0 m wide paved drive aisle.

 G13.
 Entry to ground-level residential units should be no more than 1.8m (6.0 ft.) above the grade of adjacent public sidewalks and walkways (see Figure G14).